LMS Selection Checklist for Dubai Businesses: 10 Key Questions

 Key Risks to Evaluate When Choosing an LMS

-Not all limitations are visible during product demos.
-Many challenges only emerge after implementation, when the platform is used at scale.
+Not all limitations are visible during initial evaluations.
+Many challenges only become apparent after implementation, when the platform is used in real-world conditions.

 When evaluating LMS providers, pay close attention to the following: